rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Channeler.md

 - **+2PM:** increse the size of the cube by 1sqr..
 - **+1PM:** increase the damage by 1d6..

+### Tidal Wave (3 MP)
+<div class="spell-tags">nature arcane</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 120 feet
+- **Alvo:** DURATION: Instantaneous
+- **Resistência:** DEX
+___

+You conjure up a wave of water that crashes down on an area within range.
+The area can be up to 30 feet long, up to 10 feet wide, and up to 10 feet tall.
+Each creature in that area must make a Dexterity saving throw.
+On a failed save, a creature takes 4d8 bludgeoning damage and is knocked prone.
+On a successful save, a creature takes half as much damage and isn't knocked prone.
+The water then spreads out across the ground in all directions, extinguishing unprotected flames in its area and within 30 feet of it, and then it vanishes.

+- **+0 PM:** Placeholder.

 ### Toll the Dead (0 MP)
 <div class="spell-tags">occult unholy decay necrotic wind no-nature</div>